navkar/Predictions/README.md

 * Dollar De-peg by other countries. (https://www.dollarcollapse.com/)
 * Significant decline of non-USD currencies.
 Eg €1 will be USD 0.80 or less.
 * Countries will convert Forex reserves into hard assets like Gold, Food, Energy etc, and quickly move away from USD / EURO.

+> 'Because gold is honest money it is disliked by dishonest men.' – Ron Paul

 #### Emergence of a new financial system